DigiKlausur/e2xgrader/docs/source/user_docs/exchange/base_exchange.rst

 Personalized Exchange
 =====================

 `e2xgrader` comes with an optional custom exchange.
-The exchange provides personalized directories for each student.
+The exchange takes care of distributing assignments and feedback to students and collecting submissions.
+Our exchange is based on the original nbgrader exchange and extends it with the following features:

+- Custom :ref:`submit <custom_submit_exchange>` behavior based on e2xgrader mode, with advanced features like hashing and HTML conversion for exams in student_exam mode.
+- Personalized inbound and feedback directory for each student, to prevent students from reading each other's submissions and feedback.
+(Activated by default)
+- Personalized outbound directory for each student, to provide personalized versions of an assignment.
+(Deactivated by default)

 Activating the Exchange
 -----------------------